 The Working Group discussed the responses further and noted that most of the respondents did not believe that there is a need to make a change to the CDCM model generation connections. for this change, which the Working Group supported.

 It was highlighted that if National Grid is not changing the charging arrangements for DNOs then it would be unfair for DNOs to amend the methodology for their customers, as it is also less efficient for DNOs to operate outside 0.95 power factor limits.
 The Working Group requested National Grid to evaluate the cost/benefit for the customer.
-It was noted that this would identify the benefits for putting this change in place and also indicate the costs of not making the change at this time
+It was noted that this would identify the benefits for putting this change in place and also indicate the costs of not making the change at this time.
+The working group never received a comprehensive cost benefit analysis from National Grid.

-The financial cost of making this change is seen by the Working Group as negligible whereas the cost of postponing this change for five years will be £200 million across the 14 DNO areas.
-This is data is taken from Attachment 7(Deliverable 5, Second Year Final Report Stage 2 - REACT Project Page 22).).
-Also at the current time it was felt that this issue does not impact all DNOs, however the evidence from National Grid suggested that all DNOs are likely to, even if its not for a number of years.
+The financial cost of making this change is seen by the Working Group as negligible.
+Whereas the National Grid REACT report claims that the cost of postponing this change for 5 years, as detailed in Attachment 7 (Deliverable 5, Second Year Final Report Stage 2 - REACT Project Page 22) could potentially have a minimum cost of £213 million across the 14 DNO areas.
+The £213 million is based on the REACT project document which came to a number of conclusions based upon only 7 GSPs and a number of assumptions have been made.
+It is worth noting here that this study did not examine any GSPs in Scotland.

+At the current time it is felt that this issue does not impact all DNOs; however the evidence from National Grid suggested that all DNOs are likely to be impacted, even if it is not for a number of years.

 Based upon the feedback from the two consultations, the Working Group supports Option 1 which is to insert new tariffs which mirror existing HV tariffs except they have no reactive power charges being applied to them into Section 16 of the DCUSA.
 (Attachment 1).